FOREX-Euro's gains held back by caution over ECB meeting

 * Norway’s crown rallies on central bank plan for March rate rise

-* Graphic: World FX rates in 2018 tmsnrt.rs/2egbfVh (Updates after ECB decision, adds latest prices)
+* Graphic: World FX rates in 2018 tmsnrt.rs/2egbfVh (Adds new quotes, latest prices)

 By Tommy Wilkes

-LONDON, Dec 13 (Reuters) - The euro struggled to stay in positive territory on Thursday after the European Central Bank stuck to its monetary policy stance, with traders worried that the central bank’s president’s would signal growing pessimism about economic growth.
+LONDON, Dec 13 (Reuters) - The euro nudged higher on Thursday after Italy moved to defuse a budget row with the European Union, although the gains were limited by traders positioning for possible European Central Bank pessimism on economic growth.

-The ECB formally ended its vast bond purchase scheme and kept interest rates on hold, as expected.
+The ECB, which publishes its monetary policy decision at 1245 GMT, is expected to announce formally an end to its quantitative easing scheme.

-But the focus will be on ECB President Mario Draghi’s news conference at 1330 GMT, and his expectations for growth and inflation at a time when the global economy may be slowing, as well as any signals on an interest rate rise in late 2019.
+The focus will be on ECB President Mario Draghi’s subsequent press conference and whether the ECB will trim expectations for and inflation, as well as any signals on an interest rate rise in late 2019.

-Those concerns about ECB caution meant Italy’s announcement that it would cut its budget deficit target, which may defuse a months-long row with European Union officials, did not boost the euro much in Thursday trading earlier.
+Media reports suggesting the ECB will lower its inflation outlook mean it “may not be reading off the same scoresheet that it previously had,” said Jane Foley, a currencies strategist at Rabobank.

-The euro traded up 0.1 percent at $1.1389 immediately after the ECB announcement but then traded down to $1.1367, unchanged on the day.
+Those concerns meant that Italy’s pledging to cut its deficit target did not boost the euro much.

 Alvin Tan, a strategist at Societe Generale, predicts euro/dollar will remain in a tight range into 2019.